Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-01-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 Second, the figure plots the number of cases since the 100th case per million, instead of calendar days.
 This allows to compare growth rates of the epidemic across countries, accounting for differences in timing of the onset of the epidemic across countries.

-As of today, the USA has 0.058% of its population officially infected.
+As of today, the Vatican City has 0.751% of its population officially infected.
 This is still far off the estimates of 30-70% of world population ultimately being infected.
 There can be at least three reasons: (i) real infection rates are orders of magnitude larger than reported ones, (ii) the epidemic is only in its onset, (iii) we are reaching the end of the epidemic, and infection rates are lower than previously projected.
 Given the growth rates discussed below, we believe (iii) is not plausible at this moment.

 {% include plots/daily-update-2020-04-01/2020-04-01-cases_per_mln_cum-after_100th_per_mln.html %}
 *Figure 2: Total cases since 100th case, per million inhabitants, global top 10.*